DylanElens/obsidian/datamining/exam prep/datamining_prep.excalidraw.md

 2. Sampling without replacement
     - as each item is selected it is removed from the population
 3. Sampling with replacement
-    - Objexts are not removed from the population as they are selected for the sample
+    - Objects are not removed from the population as they are selected for the sample
     - The same object can be picked up more than once
 4. Stratified sampling
-    - Split the data into sevaral partitions; then draw random sapmles from each partition ^SHm7dKVN
+    - Split the data into several partitions; then draw random samples from each partition ^SHm7dKVN

 Dimensionality reduction